 Your cat’s coat can paint an overall picture of his health.
 Cats are fastidious groomers, so if and when you notice the condition of your cat’s coat deteriorating, it can be a warning that something is wrong.

-- Environmental – Over shampooing, over-grooming and dry air, which is common in the winter months.
+- Environmental: Over shampooing, over-grooming and dry air (common in the winter months).

 Groom cats with long hair weekly to keep their coat mat free.
 Many veterinarians and shelters can attest to the fact that a cat with long hair can quickly become matted which is extremely uncomfortable for your cat and requires the help of a veterinarian or a professional groomer to sort out.

 If and when you notice your cat’s coat is losing condition the first step to take is to see your veterinarian.
 He will examine the cat and obtain a medical history from you including any accompanying symptoms, medical conditions and your cat’s diet.

 - Lumps and bumps

 - Other symptoms related to systemic disease such as increased/decreased thirst and appetite, lethargy, weight loss.

 - Other symptoms related to infection such as weight loss, loss of appetite, nasal/eye discharge, vomiting, diarrhea etc.